 Also, between July 5th and Labor Day they offer a junior ranger interpretive program for kids.
 Spencer Spit has it all, whether you’re looking for a day trip or somewhere to stay overnight.
 The park offers kayak rentals, moorage buoys, large private camp sites, and primitive camping sites best for hikers, kayakers, and bikers.
 The Spit has views on either side and is a great place for a picnic or dip in the cold waters.

 Lopez’s largest lake lives on the southern side of the island.
 The 80-acre preserve, owned by the San Juan County Land Bank, includes 1,450 feet of lakefront shoreline, wetland, meadow, forest, and habitat for many bird species.
 It is a public lake and to access it you will need to follow a trail.
 Start at the parking lot and disappear into a small cedar grove.
 Follow the path through the forest and continue along the edge of a meadow until you get to the the lake with a small dock on it.
 Although swimming isn’t allowed, fishing is, so be sure to bring your pole and try your hand at catching stocked Rainbow Trout, resident Bluegill, and Largemouth Bass.
 The beautiful sunsets from this lovely spot are unforgettable.

 Shaw Island is another ferry-served island and it is by far the smallest at only 10 square miles large.
 This sleepy pastoral island is a great spot for cycling, as it is relatively flat.
-Although Shaw does have a small general store by the ferry landing that is fully stocked, it doesn’t have any restaurants for hotels.
+Although Shaw does have a small general store by the ferry landing that is fully stocked, it doesn’t have any restaurants for Bed and Breakfasts.
 If you’re looking for more than a day trip, there is camping at the county park where the sites are nestled into a tree line above a stretch of shoreline and beach.

 Home Again to San Juan Island